meilisearch/documentation/references/settings.md

 All settings will be reset to `null` except for:
 -  `indexNewFields` that will be set to its default value (`true`).
-- `rankingRules` who will have its default ranking rules in their default order.
+- `rankingRules` that will be set to its default ranking rules in their default order.
 <!-- - `searchableAttributes` and `displayedAttributes` who will have all the fields by default. -->

 The settings will look like this after the delete has been processed by MeiliSearch